The state machine, phase by phase

 This is where profile-hijack attacks would happen if we let them.
 The agent will only accept a destination identity that matches what the control plane authorized — no others.

 The destination identity is resolved by the control plane and stamped into the signed command.
 The agent compares and refuses to proceed if it doesn't match.
-The user profile is then rebound; Outlook, Teams, OneDrive, and other apps re-anchor to the new identity.
+The user profile is then rebound; installed apps like Outlook, Teams, and OneDrive simply sign in to the destination identity — Nexune moves the device and profile, not mailbox or file content.

 The device confirms; the control plane confirms; the user portal updates.